 Powder coating can also be used for its decorative finishes, along with its protective ones, as it comes in unlimited hues of shades and colours along with textures and glosses.

 Due to less wastage because of covering a greater surface area and no dripping, the quantity required to get the powder coating done is minimal.
 Powder coating can be easily automated, which results in less supervision and reduced labour costs.
 This method ensures reduced energy costs, less wastage of the materials used, lowered disposal costs along with minimal act of redoing the task since there are fewer rejections with powder coating.

 Powder coating finishing can last up to 20 years or even more in some cases.
 It provides resistance from the harm caused by moisture, a heavy impact, ultraviolet light, extreme weather conditions and chemicals.
 Powder coating offers all these factors along with quite a striking finishing.

 This could leave your worn-out products to look as good as being new.
 The processing time required for curing such machinery is much faster than its wet paint counterpart.

 Powder coating contains no solvents and releases negligible or no amount of VOCs (Volatile Organic Compounds) in the environment.
 VOCs are one of the major industrial pollution contributors.
 This component is found to be high in wet painting, as opposed to the dry painting methods.
-Thus, powder coating is friendlier to the environment than its alternative.
+Thus, powder coating and dustless blasting is friendlier to the environment than its alternative.

 Water wash spray booths often use liquid paint systems.
 The excess sprayed paint either is emulsified with water or put directly into the drain or, in some cases, let into sludge tanks to settle.
 Coating powders do not cause such wastage, thus, there are insignificant disposal costs used for it.